Projective geometry and the quaternionic Feix-Kaledin construction: Motivation and overview of the construction

 \subsection{Complexification and projective geometry}

-Any real-analytic $n$-manifold $\mfd$ has a complexification which is a holomorphic $n$-manifold $\mfd\cx$ containing $\mfd$ as the fixed point set of an antiholomorphic involution; $\mfd\cx$ is locally unique along $\mfd$ (i.e., up to unique biholomorphism between neighbourhoods of $\mfd$ inducing the identity on $\mfd$).
-The underlying complex manifold of $\mfd\cx$, a real $2n$-manifold $\mfd\cx\ur$ with an integrable complex structure $J$, has $\mfd$ as a \emph{totally real submanifold}, i.e., $T\mfd\cap J(T\mfd)=0$, so $T \mfd\cx\ur|_{\mfd}=T\mfd\ds J(T\mfd)$.
+Any real-analytic $n$-manifold $\mfd$ has a complexification, which is a holomorphic $n$-manifold $\mfd\cx$ containing $\mfd$ as the fixed point set real structure $\rs\colon\mfd\cx\to \mfd\cx$ (an antiholomorphic map with $\rs^2=\id$).
+The underlying complex manifold of $\mfd\cx$, which is a real $2n$-manifold $\mfd\cx\ur$ with an integrable complex structure $J$, has $\mfd$ as a \emph{totally real submanifold}, i.e., $T\mfd\cap J(T\mfd)=0$, so $T \mfd\cx\ur|_{\mfd}=T\mfd\ds J(T\mfd)$.
 Since $J(T\mfd)\cong T\mfd$ is the normal bundle to $\mfd$ in $\mfd\cx\ur$, there is a local isomorphism along $\mfd$ between $\mfd\cx\ur$ and $T\mfd$, where $\mfd$ is identified with the zero section in $T\mfd$, along which $J$ is an isomorphism between horizontal and vertical tangent spaces in $T(T\mfd)$.
 Such a complexification of $\mfd$ inside $T\mfd$ is unique up to unique local automorphism inducing the identity to first order along $\mfd$; furthermore, the complexification can be determined uniquely by choosing an affine connection $D$ on $\mfd$ and requiring that the tangent map of any geodesic is holomorphic~\cite{Biel,Szoke}.
 However, the \emph{unparametrized} geodesics of $D$ depend only on its projective class in the following sense.

 \begin{defn} A \emph{projective manifold} is a manifold $\mfd$ with \emph{projective structure}, i.e., a \emph{projective equivalence class} $\Pi_r=[D]_r$ of torsion-free affine connections, where $\tilde D\sim_r D$ if there is a $1$-form $\gamma\in\Omega^1(\mfd)$ such that for all vector fields $X,Y\in\Gamma(T\mfd)$,